Submission guidelines

 We accept story submissions from anyone, even unpublished authors.
 Our main concern is whether the story entertains and keeps our interest.
 Everything else is secondary.
 If the story entertains, it will help sell itself and people will tell their friends about it.

 We want our stories to be accessible to a broad audience: old, young, and everyone in between.
-Therefore, please do not submit stories with explicit sex, explicit adult themes, excessive swearing (please try to keep things at a “PG” level), or gory violence.
+Please keep things at a “PG” level: no explicit sex, no explicit adult themes, no excessive or strong swearing, and no gory violence.
 We generally don’t publish dystopian, grimdark, darker horror, and dark fantasy stories, especially those that offer no hope.
-If you think your story may be on the border with one or more of these, either modify it before submission or submit it elsewhere.
+If you think your story may be on the border with one or more of these, please either modify it before submission or submit it elsewhere.

-We do not accept submissions generated by so-called AI systems.
-If we determine (at our sole discretion) that a submission was AI-generated, it will be rejected and you will no longer be eligible to participate in future projects at Hemelein.
-Please don’t do that.
+We do not accept works generated by so-called AI or LLM systems.
+If we determine (at our sole discretion) that a submission was likely by one of these, it will be rejected.
+Use of such systems for assistive help such as spelling and grammar checks is acceptable.
+We want you to write the story.
+You can do it.

 Please do not submit reprints unless a call for submissions specifically states they are acceptable (many of them do).